erickim0223/stockpredictor/README.md

 # Stock Predictor
 This project is a stock predictor to determine whether or not a stock should be bought.
 I made this project to use what I learned in my Intro to Machine Learning course and hopefully create a tool that can predict a stock's price.
+It also provides other key economic indicators that will help me keep up to date with today's economic state.
 Languages/Technologies used:
 - Python
 - Streamlit